 Although both WordPress and Magento are content management systems, despite having many similarities, we can’t say they are completely similar.
-As soon you begin development, you can see the differences between both the content management systems.
+As soon you begin development, you can see the differences between both content management systems.

 WordPress is easier to work with.
-A person having little technical knowledge can install and use wordPress but such is not the case with Magento.
+A person having little technical knowledge can install and use WordPress but such is not the case with Magento.